-If your WordPress theme is not displaying correctly, have loading issue, broken, or not working, the fix usually comes down to one of seven causes: improper activation, missing files, plugin conflicts, caching, outdated software, custom code errors, or server limits.
+If your WordPress theme is not displaying correctly, the problem usually falls into one of nine categories: improper activation, missing files, plugin conflicts, caching issues, outdated software, custom code errors, server limits, database misconfigurations, or theme-level bugs that need AI-assisted diagnosis.
+The good news?
+Every one of these is fixable.

 Table of Contents